 Ashdown is around 2.5 hours from Little Rock and is located in Little River County.
 The county got its name due to the area's close proximity to the Little River, which flows into the Red River near Texarkana.
 This county, established in 1867, is located in the southwest corner of the state and the two rivers form major parts of its boundary.
 Towns in the county include Ashdown, Foreman, Ogden, Wilton and Winthrop.

-Millwood Lake and Millwood State Park, rated among the best birding sites in the state, are well known for their trophy fishing contests and camping sites.
+Millwood Lake and Millwood State Park, rated among the best birding sites in the state, are well known destinations here for fishing and camping.
 Nine other properties in the county are on the National Register, including the Hunter/Coulter House in Ashdown, the Will Reed House in Alleene, and the New Rocky Comfort House in Foreman.
 Ashdown also recently established the Two Rivers Museum, sponsored by the Little River County Historical Society.
 Just north of Millwood Lake is White Cliffs Natural Area.
 The area is protected by the Arkansas Natural Heritage Commission.
 The town is also home base to the Pond Creek National Wildlife Refuge.
 Texarkana is around a twenty minute drive from the city.